 “Although working on such a unique building is a real privilege, and not our day-to-day sort of project, we do have real experience of working in busy environments and understand the need to maintain a fantastic experience for visitors.
 We’ll be working hard over the coming weeks and months to ensure the project is delivered effectively, as well as working with the team here to make the process of interest to visitors and the surrounding community.”

-Mark Robinson, Scape Group Chief Executive, commented: “It is great to see work begin on improving the visitor experience at the National Space Centre.
-Through Scape Venture, the project will be delivered efficiently, minimising disruption to the everyday operation of the centre.
+Mark Robinson, SCAPE Chief Executive, commented: “It is great to see work begin on improving the visitor experience at the National Space Centre.
+Through SCAPE Venture, the project will be delivered efficiently, minimising disruption to the everyday operation of the centre.
 In addition, to improving this important educational facility, the work will create social value by engaging the local supply chain and supporting SMEs.
 We look forward to seeing this project progress over the coming weeks.”

 Related News & Blogs

 TeamSCAPE win at National Social Value Awards 2021

 We’re thrilled to receive the Framework Leadership Award at the 2021 National Social Value Awards....

 Original plans to repurpose a former maternity ward into a flexible decant ward space were adapted...